 - The risk of getting an infection also drops with proper hand washing.
 Thorough, proper, and frequent hand washing with either soap and water or soapless products decrease the number of pathogens that could enter your body.

-- Infections can also be reduced by proper care of all wounds, even the smallest scrape or cut.
+- Reduce Infections by properly caring for all wounds, even the smallest scrape or cut.
 A thorough cleaning with soap and water will help remove any bacteria at the wound opening.

-- Any infection should be taken seriously.
+- Take all infections seriously.
 Do not hope it will go away.
-Action must be taken.
+Act quickly.

 - The information here is also available as a Sepsis Information Guide, which is a downloadable format for easier printing.